Albums – STORE

 The Kelly Gang – LP – Looking For The Sun – 2003

-These are songs with substance, melody, and raw sound, from a group of players who in many ways resembled the original gang of bushrangers, short lived, passionate and rollicking, though all the members of our musical gang did and have managed to survive!
+These are songs with substance, melody, and a raw sound, from a group of players who in many ways resembled the original gang of bushrangers: short-lived, passionate, and rollicking.
+Thankfully, all the members of this musical gang did and have managed to survive!

 Get the album below: